jvitordeoliveira96/jvitordeoliveira96.github.io/_pages/about.md

 Hey there!
 I am a computer scientist with experience in code development, teaching and research.
 I'm interested in computer modeling, numerical and optimization algorithms, Bayesian inference and metamodeling.
 More recently, I started to get involved with data science.

 I earned my M.Sc. in Scientific Computing from [Laboratório Nacional de Computação Científica](https://lncc.br) in 2021 and my B.Sc. in Computer Science in 2018 from [Universidade Federal do Rio de Janeiro](https://ufrj.br).
 In the latter, I worked as a temporary university lecturer in the [Computer Science Institute](https://dcc.ufrj.br) from March 2020 to March 2022.
-I currently hold the position of scientific programmer/researcher at [LMMP/PUC-Rio](http://lmmp.mec.puc-rio.br/lmmp/).
+I currently hold a position of scientific programmer/researcher at [LMMP/PUC-Rio](http://lmmp.mec.puc-rio.br/lmmp/).